 Meet our Master Trainers

 Students who have presented two or more unique workshops are considered Master Trainers.
-In the 2018-2019 year, we had three Master Trainers:
+In the 2018-2019 year, we had five Master Trainers:

 For more information about what we have taught, please visit our blog.